-FAQs - answers to the most common enquiries about the market and the LBMA.
+Answers to the most common enquiries about the market and LBMA.

-- Which types of companies can join the LBMA?
+- Which types of companies can join LBMA?

-- What are the differences in status between a Member and an Associate?
+- What are the differences between an Affiliate and a Full Member?

 There are some general guidelines:

 - UK financial institutions, companies and banks, whether authorised by the FCA or passported in by the FCA (originally authorised elsewhere within the EU or EEA) must apply to become Full Members.